 Key findings include the following:

-- Based on a representative set of publicly traded companies in the Healthcare industry, public companies traded at an average multiple of 14.4x EBITDA and 3.4x revenue.
-Additionally, one of the strongest sectors in the Healthcare industry was Medical Equipment with a median multiple of 20.2x EBITDA.
+- Based on a representative set of publicly traded companies in the Healthcare industry, public companies traded at an average multiple of 13.0x EBITDA and 2.9x revenue in Q3 2022, both up QoQ.
+Additionally, two of the strongest sectors in the Healthcare industry were Assisted Living/Long-Term Care and Medical Equipment sectors with an average multiple of 18.4x and 16.8x EBITDA, respectively.

 Click here for the full update.